delmic/odemis/doc/develop/backend-api.rst

         cancelled.

         :param axes: Axes which must be stopped, otherwise all the axes are stopped.
+           Note that if this is specified, some other axes might also be stopped anyway (eg, because the hardware only supports stopping all the axes simultaneously).
         :type axes: set of str

     .. py:method:: getOpeningToWavelength(width)